FAQs

 I haven’t played lacrosse in a while.
 Is this league for me?

 That’s your call to make.
 You don't have to be the best player on the field, all skill levels are welcome.
-We only ask that everyone has had at least one year of official play (high school varsity play, college club, other adult league, etc.), in order to keep things safe on the field.
+We only ask that everyone has had at least 1 year of official play (high school varsity play, college club, other adult league, etc.), in order to keep things safe on the field.
 However, if you haven’t played in some time, please make sure to brush up on the new rules before you come out.
-For example, I bet you didn’t know that now you must have a colored mouth guard!
+For example, I bet you didn't know that now you must have a colored mouth guard!
+(Email us with any questions.
+Part of our mission is to grow the game and many of us are coaches).

 Are there practices?

 Nope!
 We just play games.
-However, don’t let that stop you if you want to organize a practice with your team.
+However, don’t let that stop you if you want to organize a practice with your or interested in coordinating a pickup game.

-Why, oh why, do we use the Paul Goode Field in the Presidio?
+Why, oh why, do we use the fields in the Presidio for the spring season?
 I mean, aren’t there more convenient fields for pete’s sake?

-Our game schedule is based on field availability and the requests of our members, which are sussed out at the end of every season via our league-wide
+Our game schedule is based on field availability and the requests of our members, which we constantly ask for feedback on every season.
+We try to accommodate everyone the best we can.

 How are our dues allocated?